ungleich/cdist/cdist/conf/type/__git/man.rst

    User to chown to.

 recursive
-   Passes the --recursive flag to git when cloning the repository.
+   Passes the --recurse-submodules flag to git when cloning the repository.

 EXAMPLES
 --------